 “Accessibility statement” means a detailed, comprehensive and clear statement produced by a public sector body on the compliance of its website or mobile application with these Regulations;

-The accessibility statement must include—
+As described in the legislative document, accessibility statement must include—

 - an explanation of those parts of the content that are not accessible and the reasons why;

 - where appropriate, a description of any accessible alternatives provided;

 - a description of, and a link to, a contact form which enables a person to—

 - a link to the enforcement procedure set out in Part 5 of these Regulations to which recourse may be had in the event of an unsatisfactory response to the notification or the request.

 Since the last update, the Government Digital Service (GDS) have specified additional ‘legally required’ parts of an accessibility statement which now must be followed.
 You can see this in full in their sample accessibility statement which includes all requirements including those set by GDS based on the adopted EU model statement.